 Here, $\varepsilon_\theta$ is a noise predictor including an embedding of a text condition $\mathcal{C}$, while $z_0$ is the encoding of the provided real image.
 A guidance scale parameter $w$ is used to blend between a noise predictor with no text condition ($w = 0$) and $\varepsilon_\theta$ with $\mathcal{C}$.

-To address the inefficiency of mapping each noise vector to a single image, this method initiates with a default DDIM inversion at $w = 1$ as its pivot trajectory.
-Subsequently, it optimizes around this trajectory using a standard guidance ratio of $w > 1$.
+To address the inefficiency of mapping each noise vector to a single image, we start with a default DDIM inversion at $w = 1$ as the pivot trajectory.
+Subsequently, we optimize around this trajectory using a standard guidance ratio of $w > 1$.
 In practical applications, individual optimizations are conducted for each step $t$ during the diffusion process, aiming to closely approximate the initial trajectory $z^*$:

 where $z_{t-1}$ represents the intermediate result of the optimization.
-The approach involves substituting the default blank text embedding with an optimized embedding.
-This is due to a key characteristic of classifier-free guidance, which is significantly influenced by the unconditional prediction.
+We thus substitute the default blank text embedding with an optimized embedding.
+This is because the generated results are significantly influenced by the unconditional prediction \cite{mokady2023null}.